snap-research/PRISM/README.md

 ## Building on Code

 1.  `losses.py` - Contains the loss functions and regularizations used in the paper.
 Any new losses or regularizations should be added here.
 2.  `models.py` - Contains the model architectures used in the paper.
 Any new models should be added here.
+Line 59/67 of this file is where the PRISM initialization is applied to the embedding vectors based on the popularity of users/items.
+Assuming the dataloader used contains the degree/popularity of the users/items, this logic can easily be applied to any model that uses embedding vectors.
 3.  `dataloader.py` - Contains the data loading and preprocessing logic.
 If you want to use a different dataset, you can modify this file accordingly.